LINWEN607/congregate/runbooks/migrations-to-dot-com.md

     You must provide the following roles:
     - PSE conducting the migration
     - On-call security engineer working during the migration period
-    - On-call SRE working during the migration period
+    - Infra managers group assigning the SRE working during the migration period

     Optional roles to provide:
     - Backup PSE if the migration period spans several hours